 This setting sets the path used to access Keycloak at the end of the Keycloak URL.
+If this setting deviates from the default, you need to set this setting via UCR on all UCS servers in the domain, so that these servers can connect to Keycloak.

-Required Default value Set No / Installation and app configuration keycloak/password/change/endpoint keycloak/login/messages/en/accessDeniedMsg
+Required Default value Set No / Installation and app configuration keycloak/password/change/endpoint keycloak/login/messages/en/pwdChangeSuccessMsg